Starting and leaving a job

 Employment Relations Act 2000, s 56

-To be covered by a collective agreement, your role must come within the scope of the agreement, you must be a member of the union that negotiated it and your employer must be a party to the agreement.
+To be covered by a collective agreement, your role must come under the agreement, you must be a member of the union that negotiated it and your employer must be a party to the agreement.

 What must be in a collective employment agreement?